dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 hadoop fs -put input/animals.txt /user/gpadmin/spring-hadoop/input
 ```

-####Launch the Main Program from the Eclipse.
+####Launch the Main Program from Eclipse

 You will see that the MapReduce program is submitted to the cluster.
-The message are see in the console.
+See the messages on the console.

 ###Step 6: Check the output

 Check the output directory in hadoop file system.
 The output directory should contain the part-r-0000-file.
-See the output using

 ```bash
 hadoop fs -cat /user/gpadmin/spring-hadoop/output/part-r-00000

 ```

-####You have successfully completed the SpringHadoop Tutorial.
+####You have successfully completed the Basic SpringHadoop Tutorial.